Generalized Finite-time Optimal Control Framework in Stochastic Thermodynamics: Finite--Time Optimal Control

 \subsection{Comparison and differences to model-specific known results}

-Finite-time optimal protocols with \textit{kinks} were analytically computed for a particle in a harmonic trap \cite{Schmiedl_2007} and recently unified using OMTT \cite{Zhong_2024}.
-These model-specific results differ from the generalized finite-time framework in three aspects: (i) they optimize the free energy $\psi_E$ using control parameter $E$, (ii) the boundary conditions used to obtain \textit{kinks} differ, and (iii) the thermodynamic cost of \textit{kinks} is undefined in Ref.\cite{Schmiedl_2007,Zhong_2024}, leading to the physical interpretation of \textit{kinks} as a boundary artefact.
+finite--time optimal protocols with \textit{kinks} were analytically computed for a particle in a harmonic trap \cite{Schmiedl_2007} and recently unified using optimal transport theory \cite{Zhong_2024}.
+These model-specific results differ from the generalized finite--time framework in three aspects: (i) they optimize the free energy $\psi_E$ using control parameters of the equilibrium energy functional $E$, a close-to-equilibrium methodology; (ii) the boundary conditions used to obtain \textit{kinks} differ; and (iii) the thermodynamic cost of \textit{kinks} is undefined in Refs.~\cite{Schmiedl_2007, Zhong_2024}, leading to the physical interpretation of \textit{kinks} as a boundary artefact.